konczal/SBS/01_snps/README.txt

-SNP_merge.sh              - merges all produced vcf files into a single one FilterAndNormalize.sh     - fitlers and normizlizes SNPs runBEAGLE_sepPOP.sh       - script used to impute genotopes for some of the analyses
+SNP_merge.sh              - merges all produced vcf files into a single one FilterAndNormalize.sh     - fitlers and normizlizes SNPs runBEAGLE_sepPOP.sh       - script used to impute genotopes for some of the analyses annotateSNPs.sh           - annotate SNPs with snpEff and protein coding annotation

 02_Admixture.sh           - filters vcf and run admixture